 In the draft legislation, the Accountable Person has a duty to take all reasonable steps to prevent a major incident occurring due to a building safety risk materialising and secondly, to reduce the severity of any such incident.

-For this reason and to manage risk, Accountable Persons should take a comprehensive and holistic approach to ensure compliance and building safety, rather than overly focus their attention on a narrow range of aspects.
+For this reason and to manage risk, Accountable Persons should take a comprehensive and holistic approach to ensure compliance and building safety, rather than overly focus their attention on a narrow range of potential risks.

 In summary, the Accountable Person will have the following primary duties:

-In pre-legislative scrutiny by the Housing, Communities and Local Government Commons Select Committee, it was recommended that Building Safety Managers be required to inform Accountable Persons of their duties under the Bill.
+The Government recognises that the Building Safety Manager has an important role to play in assosisting the Accountable Person meet their duties under the Bill.
 Having a qualified and knowledgeable Building Safety Manager would therefore be a recommended early step for any Accountable Person.

 If an Accountable Person fails to comply with their duties under the Bill, they will be committing a criminal offence.
 The offences carry a maximum penalty of an unlimited fine and/or up to two years imprisonment.